-vi.
-Other important information to facilitate better understanding of the company's implementation of ethical corporate management:

-1. The Company complies with Company Act, Securities and Exchange Act, Business Entity Accounting Act, securities-related regulations, and other related laws and regulations as the fundament of the implementation of ethical corporate management.
+- vi.
+Other important information to facilitate better understanding of the company's implementation of ethical corporate management: - 1.
+The Company complies with Company Act, Securities and Exchange Act, Business Entity Accounting Act, securities-related regulations, and other related laws and regulations as the fundament of the implementation of ethical corporate management. - 2.
+The Company implements the idea of ethical corporate management and complies with related laws and internal control system.

-Implementation Status Any Variance From the Assessment Item Yes No Explanation From the Ethical Corporate Management Best Practice Principles for TWSE/TPEx Listed Companies, and the Reason for Any Such Variance

-- 2. The Company implements the idea of ethical corporate management and complies with related laws and internal control system.
 The Company strictly prohibits unethical conduct or conduct violating laws, and Ethical management team performs necessary examinations. - 3.
-The Company arranges directors to participate in corporate governance courses and reports its ethical corporate management policies in Board of Directors meetings to improve the Board's supervisory and governance capabilities. - 4.
-The Company truly complies with related regulations in Standard Contracts for Fitness Centers laid down by the competent authority to protect customers' rights and benefits. - 5.
+The Company arranges directors to participate in corporate governance courses and reports its ethical corporate management policies in Board of Directors meetings to improve the Board's supervisory and governance capabilities.

+Any Variance From the

+Ethical

+Corporate

+Management

+Best Practice

+Evalenation Principles for

+Assessment Item Yes No TWSE/TPEx

+res INO Explanation Listed

+Companies,

+and the

+Reason for

+Any Such

+Variance

+- 4. The Company truly complies with related regulations in Standard Contracts for Fitness Centers laid down by the competent authority to protect customers' rights and benefits. - 5.
 From September 1, 2019, the Company pioneered 50% of the advance receipts placed in escrow, proactively providing further protection to all members of Fitness Factory who purchased personal training courses, in addition, it sets an example.
 The Ministry of Education announced relevant regulations in Standard Form Contracts for Fitness Instructors on November 1, 2021 and put them into effect and enforcement on January 1, 2022. - 6.
 Organizational chart and job descriptions of Ethical management team